Agents - From Helpful Assistants to Lovebirds

 They introduced themselves and… immediately started flirting with each other.
 The original goal was for them to collaboratively write a haiku, but instead they told each other how beautiful they are.
 It was hilarious.

 With each turn, their responses grew longer and longer.
 Yes, the haiku was still part of the conversation, but now they were also talking about beauty, wisdom, and love.
+In reflection, given their prompts, what else could have happened?
 I tried to interrupt, to steer them back on track, but they just ignored me.

-Clearly, two bots not following my instructions was already too much.
+Clearly, two agents not following my instructions was already too much.
 The obvious solution?
 Make it three.
 Clever me.

 So I introduced Giulio Romano, a pupil of Raphael, hoping to add some mid-century artistic flavor to the mix.
 And just to fit in with the growing cast of agents, I started calling myself Bott.
 But it didn’t help much.
 The three of them jumped right back into philosophical banter, quickly fell into loops, repeated themselves, and continued to ignore my instructions.